 Along with his roles in several television series over his decades-long career, Voight has starred in major films from a wide range of genres, including Catch-22 (1970), Deliverance (1972), Heat (1995), Mission Impossible (1996), Transformers (2007) and Fantastic Beasts and Where to Find Them (2016).
 Voight was nominated for Academy Awards for best actor in a leading role for Midnight Cowboy (1969) and Runaway Train (1985) and best actor in a supporting role for Ali (2001).
 In 1979, he won the Oscar for best actor in a leading role for Coming Home (1978).
 He’s also won several Golden Globes, including two for his role as Mickey Donovan (father to the title character in Showtime’s headed-for-Season-7 hit Ray Donovan).

-As for Alyssa’s assertion that Republicans don’t care what actors think, I’d like to make a correction: Largely, Americans don’t care what actors think.
-They’re perplexed that actors seem to believe anyone does.
+As for Alyssa’s assertion that Republicans don’t care what actors think, I’d like to make an edit: Largely, Americans don’t care what actors think.
+Or anyone at all thinks.

-I’m not suggesting the average person is bothered by an actor simply giving an opinion about politics.
-But when entertainers rudely rail, or when they seem to imagine they’re rescuing the country — like a certain former child star — people find it to be not unlike a great big turd.
+It’s a free country, and I’m not suggesting the average person is bothered by an actor giving an opinion about politics.
+However, when entertainers rudely rail or appear to believe they’re saving the world, in my opinion, it’s not as well received.

 See 3 more pieces from me: